Capture of Mogadishu: Resignation of ICU Leaders

-Government takes control
+Entry of ENDF/TFG

 On December 28, TFG spokesman Abdirahman Dinari cautiously expressed, "We are taking control of the city and I will confirm when we have established complete control… Our forces already effectively control Mogadishu because we have taken over the two control points on the main roads outside the city… Within two to three hours we will capture the whole city."
 He also added that the government was in control of 95% of the country, but a state of emergency would be imposed to bring law and order back to the country.
 An ebullient Member of Parliament, Mohamed Jama Fuurah, called Reuters from the port of Mogadishu saying, "The government has taken over Mogadishu.
 We are now in charge."
 Pro-government militias were said to have control of key locations, including the former presidential palace.

 Ali Ghedi, the Prime Minister of the transitional government, stated that Somali government troops had entered Mogadishu without resistance, as well as the town of Afgoye on its outskirts.
 Mohamed Jama Furuh, a member of parliament and former warlord, took control of Mogadishu's seaport on the government's behalf, an area he had controlled before the rise of the ICU as a warlord.
 The President, Abdullahi Yusuf, asserted that TFG troops were not a threat to the city-dwellers, though there were some reports of gunfire in the city.
 On December 29, Ghedi entered the city after consultations with clan leaders on the outskirts.
 He was received by cheering crowds and anti-Ethiopian protests.

 Roughly 3,000 ICU fighters fled towards the port city of Kismayo, their last remaining stronghold, 300 miles (500 km) to the south.
 In Kismayo, executive leader of the ICU, Sharif Sheikh Ahmed was defiant, "We will not run away from our enemies.
 We will never depart from Somalia.
 We will stay in our homeland."

-Aftermath
+Military occupation and insurgency

 On December 31, in Mogadishu a missile aimed at Ethiopian troops slammed into a residential area reportedly killing one woman and injuring a man and their daughter.
 Also, an explosion occurred around 9pm local time at the Hotel Ramadan in Yaaqshiid district, former headquarters of the ICU.
 Two people were injured.
 It was speculated that the target might have been Ethiopian troops who had taken over control of the hotel.